Lift and drag on a wing

-Slats work by energizing the air at high AOA adding kinetic energy to the airflow so that separation is delayed with the result that the stall speed is lower and with a higher AOA compared to a wing without slats.
+Slats work by energizing the air over the wing at high AOA using kinetic energy from below the wing to the airflow on top so that separation is delayed with the result that the stall speed is lower and with a higher AOA compared to a wing without slats.
 CL is also higher.

 Leading edge flaps

-Airliners, regional jets are equipped with leading edge flaps increasing the camber of the wing, a higher angle of attack and the center of pressure moves forward.
+Airliners, regional jets are equipped with leading edge flaps increasing the camber of the wing, a higher angle of attack before the wing stalls and the center of pressure moves also forward when deployed.

 There are two ways to accomplish this: either move the leading edge forward on tracks and creating a slat with slot or use a Kreuger flap which extends from beneath the leading edge.

 These devices also energize the airflow so that the separation of the air during high angles of attack is much later than without them.
 The big advantage compared to slats is that there is almost no drag penalty at higher airspeeds.
 Some builders of slow aircraft even have removed their slats in favor of vortex generators.